Elvis10ten/elvis10ten.github.io/content/posts/2022-06-24-design-everyday-things/index.md

         * **Memory-lapse mistakes**:
             * Occurs when there is forgetting at the stages of goals, plans, or evaluation.
             * Usually caused by interruptions.
-            * These are mistakes not slips because the goals and plan becomes wrong.
+            * These are mistakes, not slips because the goals and plan become wrong.
-            * Design cures are the same as for memory-lapse slips.
+            * Design cures are the same as memory-lapse slips.
 14. Checklists are powerful tools, proven to increase the accuracy of behavior and reduce error, particularly slips and memory lapses.
 15. It’s bad design to impose a sequential structure to task execution unless the task itself requires it.
 16. Design lessons from the study of errors: